Focusing on You: When it Comes to Weight Loss, Age Is Just a Number

 “We also have registered dieticians, a social worker who can offer cognitive behavioral therapy, and hypnosis,” says Dr. Pearlman.

-Agustin reached his goal – he’s lost 30 pounds.
+Agustin reached his goal and lost 30 pounds.

 “How has losing the weight made you feel?” asks host Pam Giganti.